 Bank of Korea stands pat on interest rates

-[SEOUL] South Korea's central bank kept its key interest rate unchanged in the face of rising risks, and Governor Lee Ju-yeol said it's not the right time to consider further monetary easing.
+SOUTH Korea's central bank kept its key interest rate unchanged in the face of rising risks, and governor Lee Ju-yeol said it's not the right time to consider further monetary easing.

 All but one of 25 analysts surveyed by Bloomberg had forecast the Bank of Korea (BOK) would keep the seven-day repurchase rate at 1.75 per cent on Thursday, while one projected a 25-basis-point cut.

-The growth outlook for the year has been trimmed to 2.6 per cent from 2.7 per cent, and the inflation forecast to 1.4 per cent from 1.7 per cent, Mr Lee said during a news conference.

-The central bank doesn't expected to diverge significantly from its potential level, thanks to increased government spending.
-It said inflation will fluctuate at the 1 per cent level for some time and then steadily increase to the mid-1 per cent level in the second half of the year.
+The central bank said inflation will fluctuate at the one per cent level for some time and then steadily increase to the mid one per cent level in the second half of the year.

 Mr Lee has previously indicated that the sharp drop in oil could bring a revision of the BOK's price forecast.
 Most economists had expected the central bank to cut its estimate for gross domestic product because exports are weakening.